 The Great Ocean Road

-The Great Ocean Road is one of the most stunning road trips in Australia.
+The Great Ocean Road is one of Australia’s most stunning road trips.
 It stretches over 244 kilometers from Torquay to Allansford, just outside of Melbourne in Victoria.
 It’s best explored by hiring your own car and driving the entire route, although tours can also be purchased to see the more popular areas.

-One of the highlights would be the 12 Apostles and a perfect example of how the rough seas and erosion have carved out what is now called the Limestone Coast.
+One of the highlights would be the 12 Apostles, a perfect example of how the rough seas and erosion have carved out what is now called the Limestone Coast.
 Enjoy other sites like Loch Ard Gorge, The Grotto, the Blowhole, and London Bridge.

-All of these locations are accessible by driving tracks, short walks around the coastline, or by staircases down to the beaches.
-The sheer beauty will have you delighted by mother nature’s gifts to the world.
+These locations are accessible by driving tracks, short walks around the coastline, or staircases down to the beaches.
+The sheer beauty will have you delighted by Mother Nature’s gifts to the world.

 Big Red Sand Dune

 The Big Red sand dune is located in Outback Queensland, just outside the small remote town of Birdsville and very close to the Northern Territory and South Australian Borders.
 It’s the first and largest of 1100 sand dunes running parallel to the Munga-Thirri National Park.